-- ✓ Air bleeder screw 5 of the right fork leg is positioned to - ✓ Valve A of the left fork leg faces the front.
+✓ Air bleeder screw 5 of the right fork leg is positioned to the front.

+✓ Valve ♠ of the left fork leg faces the front.

-The air suspension AER valve is located in the left fork
+The air suspension AER valve is located in the left fork leg.

 Grooves are milled into the side of the upper end of the fork legs.
 The second milled groove (from the top) must be flush with the upper edge of the upper triple clamp.